 Get a record of how often the fees have been increased in the last 10 years, as well as a record of all special assessments for the last 10 years.
 Special assessments are expenses the HOA must pay when they don’t have enough money in the reserve to cover the cost.
 This cost is divided between residents and can be thousands of dollars on top of the fees you already pay.
 By having access to these 2 records, you’ll have a better sense of the HOA’s habits and where they like to spend their money.

-Check the reserve fund
+Check the reserve fund.

 The reserve fund is where all the HOA fees go until they are needed.
 If this fund is extremely low, special assessments are usually on the horizon.

 • The important thing to note here is that HOA’s are often run by volunteers in the community – everyday people that don’t always have a background in finances.
 It often becomes a bit of a political game.
 Nobody wants to pay taxes, but everyone wants all the benefits that come from paying taxes.
-In a HOA, nobody wants a fee increases, but the same people who complain about them will be the ones complaining the loudest when the special assessment comes along.
+In an HOA, nobody wants a fee increase, but the same people who complain about them will be the ones complaining the loudest when the special assessment comes along.
 You can’t have it both ways.
 You’ll want to check that the money appears to be managed properly and not wasted.
-By assessing the 10 year history, you should be able to get a handle on this
+By assessing the 10-year history, you should be able to get a handle on this

 OMG, the rules!
 Sometimes they’re not bad, but some rules are ridiculous.
 You definitely want to get a list of them and READ IT.
 You don’t need to wake up 9 months from now all pissed off because you got a letter in the mail informing you that you planted the wrong type of flower in the front left corner of your house and you need to replant a red one in its place before the next HOA meeting (Ok, that might be a bit extreme, but you get the point).

-Ignorance is not an excuse, read the rules ahead of time.
+Ignorance is not an excuse; read the rules ahead of time.
 These rules might include, but are not limited to:

 - Landscaping requirements

-- Stipulations on what can be done to the exterior of your house (paint color, type of siding or brick etc.)
+- Stipulations on what can be done to the exterior of your house (paint color, type of siding or brick, etc.)

 - Restrictions on pets

-- Restrictions on what type of vehicles can be parked in the driveway or on the street. (eg. no RV’s or boat trailers)
+- Restrictions on what type of vehicles can be parked in the driveway or on the street. (eg. no RVs or boat trailers)

 - Snow clearing requirements